shahzaneer/Git-and-Github-Fundamentals/github.md

 - you need to add the remote repository only once!
 - `.gitignore` is the file where you keep the names of those files you want git to ignore!
 - `*.extensionName` if included in the gitignore folder then all those files will be ignored!
+- `git diff` compares the working area and stagging area

 ## Few Important Linux Commands
 - `Git Bash` is based upon the linux OS therefore you can only use linux commands to navigate in the git repository.